dravencms/recaptcha/README.md

-# DravenCMS recaptcha meta package
+# DravenCMS recaptcha package

-This is a Draven CMS recaptcha metapackage
+This is a Draven CMS recaptcha package implementing dravencms/captcha-impl using contributte/recaptcha

 ## Instalation